billr578/shipwire/README.md

 `timeout` - Open/read timeout in seconds.
 Default is `5`.

 `endpoint` -  Endpoint base URL to use for requests.
-Specifying a value here will use that value is all Rails environments.
-This value needs to change for your development and test environments.
 Default is `https://api.shipwire.com`.

+> Note: There is a difference between an account registered from [https://www.shipwire.com/](https://www.shipwire.com/) and one registered from [https://beta.shipwire.com/](https://beta.shipwire.com/).
+If you create an account from [https://www.shipwire.com/](https://www.shipwire.com/) and then request data from the beta URL, the API will throw errors about an invalid account.
+Accounts are only valid from that registration point.

 ## Testing

-Tests are using a throwaway Shipwire (beta) account that is only meant for testing.
-A personal Shipwire Beta account is not required.
+Tests are using a throwaway Shipwire Beta account that is only meant for testing.
+A personal Shipwire Beta account of your own is not required.

+Tests require a product named `TEST-PRODUCT` and `TEST-PRODUCT2` to function properly.

 ```
 bundle exec rake spec